 Lexington Medical Center ("LMC") is aggressive in its billing practices.
 The hospital often mails auto accident victims, and other injured people, what are known as "lien letters" or "letters of protection."
 LMC wants you sign these letters, promising to pay the hospital bill out of your settlement, possibly even before they file your bill with health insurance.
 They use a collections company called Medical Reimbursements of America to persuade - and sometimes frighten - injured people into signing away their rights.

 So should you sign the lien letter from LMC or Medical Reimbursements of America?
 Probably not - at least not until all health insurance benefits have been exhausted.
 Do not let anyone tell you that you cannot put your health insurance benefits to use simply because you were involved in an accident.
 Request that LMC files your bill with health insurance before you sign any letter of protection.
-Likewise, if you want us to provide a free review of any documents the hospital or its collection agent has sent you, call us today at (803) 790-2800.
+Likewise, if you want us to provide a free review of any documents the hospital or its collection agent has sent you, call us today at (803) 790-2800, or you can start a live chat to speak with a member of our team at any time.
 We are here to make sure no one adds insult to your injury.

 Who Pays the Cost of a Personal Injury Lawsuit in South Carolina?